Myers Poultry offers 13 brown egg layers to match your needs, whether you're a hobbyist or a commercial grower seeking max egg yield.

 Aside from the pigment of the eggshell, there is no nutritional difference between a brown egg and a

 white egg.
-But they certainly are beautiful!
 Brown eggs can come in a variety of shades, from earthy tans to dark reddish brown.
-Occasionally, some eggs may even be speckled.
+They may even be speckled.

 Choosing the Right Layers